Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 Design:
 Typography
 My ambition was to maintain transperancy throughout the customer journey, so I tried to maintain consistency in font and design throughout.
+In practicality, the purpose of the site is to drive traffic to the "book now" page.
+As this is essentially a commerce site.
+For that reason I decided to highlight the "Book now" tab.

 Logo